esp8266/Arduino/doc/reference.rst

 Receive is interrupt-driven, but transmit polls and busy-waits.
 Both are
 blocking:
-The ``::write()`` call blocks if the TX FIFO is full and waits until there is room in the FIFO before writing more bytes into it.
+The ``::write()`` call does not block if the number of bytes fits in the current space available in the TX FIFO.
+The call blocks if the TX FIFO is full and waits until there is room before writing more bytes into it.
+In other words, when the call returns, all bytes have been written to the FIFO, but that doesn't mean that all bytes have been sent out through the serial line yet.
 The ``::read()`` call does not block if there are no bytes available for reading.
 The ``::readBytes()`` call blocks until the number of bytes read complies with the number of bytes required by the argument passed in.

 ``Serial`` uses UART0, which is mapped to pins GPIO1 (TX) and GPIO3 (RX).
 Serial may be remapped to GPIO15 (TX) and GPIO13 (RX) by calling